Trips to hot springs, ancient archeological sites, and temples can easily fill one day in Xian.

-If your China itinerary only includes time for a short trip to Xian, you need to visit the historic area bordered by the ancient fortifications of the city.
+Even if you’ve only got 10 days in China, you’ll likely have time for a short trip to Xian and a visit to the historic area bordered by the ancient fortifications of the city.

 The city walls remain mostly intact, thanks to continuous maintenance and occasional renovations.
 You can now walk on the top of the wall and get views of the surrounding area.